tkdevops-commit/riskwise/README.md

 - Analyse trade-offs and opportunity costs
 - Quantitative output for risk assessment
 - Optimising strategic decisions based on competitor choices
-- Exploring if risk can be leveraged to support business activities and meet organisational objectives
+- Exploring if risk can be leveraged to support business activities and meet organisational objectives within governance frameworks

 Forumulas